 There’s also a Gene Parmesan ad in the Bounty Hunter section of the phone book.

-The image of a slow-moving turtle on Uncle Oscar’s marijuana package foreshadows the death of Buster’s new turtle named Mother the following season.
+The image of a slow-moving turtle on Uncle Oscar’s marijuana package foreshadows the death of Buster’s turtle, named Mother, the following season.

 Bob Loblaw, the Bluth family’s new lawyer in season three, was played by actor Scott Baio.
 He makes a Happy Days reference: “Look, this is not the first time I’ve been brought in to replace Barry Zuckerkorn.
 I think I can do for you everything he did.
 Plus, I skew younger.
 With juries and so forth.”